Stepping Up Into Grade 6

 Important terminology for this unit: metric measurement, volume, length, temperature, mass, time, constants, independent variable, dependent variable, testable question, hypothesis

-What can you do with a graduated cylinder?
+What shelter can you make with limited materials?

 Unit Checklist: This document outlines what is expected of the students to show they have met the standard.
 A pacing calendar is on the 2nd page (it may be altered to allow more time if students show they need more practice).